US Anti-Money Laundering Compliance

 Special Measures (Section 311) Customer Notification

-The U.S. Department of the Treasury requires all U.S. Banks to notify their customers as follows: Pursuant to U.S. regulations issued under Section 311 of the USA PATRIOT Act, 31 USC 5318A, SGUS is prohibited from establishing, maintaining, administering, or managing an account for, or on behalf of: Iranian financial institutions as defined in 31 CFR 1010.661(a); ABLV Bank or any of its branches, offices, and subsidiaries; Bank of Dandong or any of its branches, offices, and subsidiaries; the Commercial Bank of Syria or any of its branches, offices, or subsidiaries (including Syrian Lebanese Commercial Bank); North Korean banking or financial institutions as defined in 31 CFR 1010.659; and/or FBME Bank, Ltd. or any of its branches, offices, and subsidiaries (collectively “Section 311 Entities”).
-The regulations also require us to notify you that your account with our financial institution may not be used to provide services to or on behalf of, or involve, any of the Section 311 Entities.
-If any Section 311 Entities are found to be indirectly using or accessing the account you hold at our financial institution, we will be required to take appropriate steps to prevent such access, including terminating your account
+Pursuant to U.S. regulations issued under Section 311 of the USA PATRIOT Act, 31 CFR 1010, Subpart F (“Section 311 Special Measures”), Société Générale’s U.S. operations (“SGUS”) are prohibited from establishing, maintaining, administering, or managing an account for, or on behalf of the following entities (“Section 311 Entities”) identified by the U.S. Department of Treasury’s Financial Crimes Enforcement Network (“FinCEN”).
+Section 311 Special Measures regulations also require SGUS to notify you that your account with our financial institution may not be used to provide services to or on behalf of, or involve, any of the Section 311 Entities.
+If we become aware that any of the Section 311 Entities is found to be directly or indirectly using or accessing the account you hold at our financial institution, we will be required to take appropriate steps to prevent such access, including, where necessary, terminating your account.

 Office of Foreign Assets Control